techinitiatives/on-save/README.md

 ]
 ```

-In case your Babel CLI is local, maybe you would like to do something like this:
+In case your Babel CLI is local, maybe you would prefer to do something like this:

 ```javascript
 [